African trypanosomiasis: Vector

-Horse-flies (Tabanidae) and stable flies (Muscidae) possibly play a role in transmission of nagana (the animal form of sleeping sickness) and the human disease form.
+Horse-flies (Tabanidae) and stable flies (Muscidae) possibly play a role in the transmission of nagana (the animal form of sleeping sickness) and the human disease form.
+Studies have noted a strain of Tetste fly Glossina palpalis that has proved to pose a public health challenge in animal livestock because of a high carrier rate of DNA of trypanosome parasites. further studies can observe the carrier rate across a range of domestic animals in addition to determining the prevalence and risk factors of nagana in different seasons and establish seasonal variation in animal trypanosomiasis transmission.

 Pathophysiology

-Tryptophol is a chemical compound produced by the trypanosomal parasite in sleeping sickness which induces sleep in humans.
+Tryptophol is a chemical compound produced by the trypanosomal parasite in sleeping sickness, which induces sleep in humans.

 Diagnosis

-The gold standard for diagnosis is identification of trypanosomes in a sample by microscopic examination.
+The gold standard for diagnosis is the identification of trypanosomes in a sample by microscopic examination.
 Samples that can be used for diagnosis include ulcer fluid, lymph node aspirates, blood, bone marrow, and, during the neurological stage, cerebrospinal fluid.
-Detection of trypanosome-specific antibodies can be used for diagnosis, but the sensitivity and specificity of these methods are too variable to be used alone for clinical diagnosis.
+Detection of trypanosome-specific antibodies can aid diagnosis.
+The sensitivity and specificity of these methods are too variable to be used alone for clinical diagnosis.
 Further, seroconversion occurs after the onset of clinical symptoms during a T. b. rhodesiense infection, so is of limited diagnostic use.

 Trypanosomes can be detected from samples using two different preparations.
 A wet preparation can be used to look for the motile trypanosomes.
 Alternatively, a fixed (dried) smear can be stained using Giemsa's or Field's technique and examined under a microscope.
-Often, the parasite is in relatively low abundance in the sample, so techniques to concentrate the parasites can be used prior to microscopic examination.
-For blood samples, these include centrifugation followed by examination of the buffy coat; mini anion-exchange/centrifugation; and the quantitative buffy coat (QBC) technique.
-For other samples, such as spinal fluid, concentration techniques include centrifugation followed by examination of the sediment.
+Often, the parasite is in relatively low abundance in the sample, so techniques to concentrate the parasites can be used before microscopic examination.
+For blood samples, these include centrifugation followed by an examination of the buffy coat; mini anion-exchange/centrifugation; and the quantitative buffy coat (QBC) technique.
+For other samples, such as spinal fluid, concentration techniques include centrifugation followed by an examination of the sediment.

-Three serological tests are also available for detection of the parasite: the micro-CATT (card agglutination test for trypanosomiasis), wb-CATT, and wb-LATEX.
+Three serological tests are also available to detect the parasite: the micro-CATT (card agglutination test for trypanosomiasis), wb-CATT, and wb-LATEX.
 The first uses dried blood, while the other two use whole blood samples.
 A 2002 study found the wb-CATT to be the most efficient for diagnosis, while the wb-LATEX is a better exam for situations where greater sensitivity is required.

 Prevention

-Currently there are few medically related prevention options for African trypanosomiasis (i.e. no vaccine exists for immunity).
-Although the risk of infection from a tsetse fly bite is minor (estimated at less than 0.1%), the use of insect repellants, wearing long-sleeved clothing, avoiding tsetse-dense areas, implementing bush clearance methods and wild game culling are the best options to avoid infection available for local residents of affected areas.
+Currently, there are few medically related prevention options for African trypanosomiasis (i.e., no vaccine exists for immunity).
+Although the risk of infection from a tsetse fly bite is minor (estimated at less than 0.1%), the use of insect repellants, wearing long-sleeved clothing, avoiding tsetse-dense areas, implementing bush clearance methods, and wild game culling are the best options to avoid infection available for residents of affected areas.